jmcomets/artsy/README.md

 ## Features

+### Terminator Customization

+Although the original ART paper only considers ASCII strings as keys, therefore defines `\0` as string terminator, the idea can be extended to UTF-8 by using `0xff` as string terminator.
+Of course, you can use any terminator if you're inserting raw bytes.

+By default, you should use `for_utf8()` if you're using `String` keys.

+Terminator customization is why each lookup/insertion/deletion method returns a `Result<.., KeyContainsTerminator>`; each method is also accompanied by a equivalent unchecked version.

 ### Filtering used node types

 Although the original ART paper uses 4 different types of nodes (4, 16, 48 and